wwwdata/rest/docs/wire.md

 <a name="wire-client-resolver"></a>
 ### 'client!'
 Reference Resolver

 The client! reference resolver installs several commonly used interceptors, wrapping the default client.
-In order, the interceptors installed are the \'errorCode', \'mime', \'entity' and \'pathPrefix'.
+In order, the interceptors installed are the \'rest/interceptor/errorCode', \'rest/interceptor/mime', \'rest/interceptor/entity' and \'rest/interceptor/pathPrefix'.
 Basic options are configurable.
 It is intended as a quick and dirty way to get a functional client quickly.
 In most cases, the \'rest' factory will be more useful.

 <table>
 <tr>